anyWareSculpture/playground/angular-socket-io-im/README.md

-# Angular Socket.IO IM Demo
+# anyWare Demo

-A simple instant messaging app to demo the [AngularJS Socket.IO Seed](https://github.com/btford/angular-socket-io-seed).
-[A walkthrough of writing the application is available on my blog](http://briantford.com/blog/angular-socket-io.html).
+Starting point from the [AngularJS Socket.IO Seed](https://github.com/btford/angular-socket-io-seed).
+[A walkthrough of writing the seed application is available here](http://briantford.com/blog/angular-socket-io.html).

 ## Running it